matrix-org/matrix-spec-proposals/proposals/3007-forced-insertion-and-expiring-membership.md

 ## Potential issues

-Repeated ban-invite or ban-insert cycles by room moderators, causing an event spam on clients.
+* Repeated ban-invite or ban-insert cycles by room moderators, causing an event spam on clients.
+* Users accidentally blocking rooms by self-banning.

 ## Alternatives